 As a rule of thumb, the text including the company’s primary and contact information appears on one side of the card.
 So you can use the other side of the card to add subtle visuals.
 Remember that impressive visuals speak louder than hundreds of words.
 Choose visuals that enhance your professional look and lend credence to the quality of the products or services you offer.
 Bright, vivid, and contrasting colors make the cards get spotted instantly by the prospects.

 Use High-end Materials

 Though business cards are traditionally printed on card stock, creative use of less-tried materials like plastic, metal, wood, etc., in combination with card stock gives an out-of-ordinary appearance to your cards that even interests picky clients.
 Furthermore, most people associate the quality of the business cards with the reliability of a brand.
 So don’t put your professional identity at stake with cheap materials.

 Go to Professional Printers

 No matter how perfect and creative your business card design is, second-rate printing on poor quality card stock will let down your project.
-You may prefer to print your cards at home but keep in mind that home-made cards cannot beat professionally printed cards.
-If the printing is not done by a trained printer nor with appropriate equipment, the final print may come out distorted.
+You may prefer to print your cards at home but keep in mind that homemade cards cannot beat professionally printed cards.
+If the printing is not done by a trained printer or with the appropriate equipment, the final print may come out distorted.
 To avoid this from happening, take your project to a professional printer.